-UMass Amherst Google Mail is part of Apps at UMass Amherst, Google's suite of collaboration tools for educational institutions, customized especially for our campus.
+UMass Amherst Google Mail is part of Google Workspace, Google's suite of collaboration tools for educational institutions, customized especially for our campus.

-Starting in summer 2013, UMass Amherst Google Mail is the official email system for all undergraduate students.
+Starting in summer 2013, UMass Amherst Google Mail became the official email system for all undergraduate students, and graduate students and select faculty and staff in 2019.
 Undergraduates' Google Mail accounts have their UMass Amherst email address and are their official email account for the time they are at the University.
 UMass Amherst IT no longer provides UMail accounts for incoming undergraduates.
 New students only use Google Mail for their UMass Amherst email.

-What’s the difference between Apps at UMass Amherst and my regular Google account?
+What’s the difference between Google Workspace at UMass Amherst and my regular Google account?

-Unlike your regular Google account, Apps at UMass Amherst does not show any advertisements and your email is not used for analysis or marketing campaigns.
-Apps at UMass Amherst also includes many critical security features specifically designed to keep your data safe, secure, and in your control.
+Unlike your regular Google account, Google Workspace at UMass Amherst does not show any advertisements and your email is not used for analysis or marketing campaigns.
+Google Workspace at UMass Amherst also includes many critical security features specifically designed to keep your data safe, secure, and in your control.
 It allows you to control your data, including who you share it with and how you share it.
-For security and other reasons, some apps are not included in the Apps at UMass Amherst suite.
+For security and other reasons, some apps are not included in the Google Workspace suite.
 View Google's statement on Security and Privacy.

 How do I log in to UMass Amherst Google Mail?

 With your IT Account NetID and password, access Google Mail: